 - 1. Stop the engine and remove the key from the panel. - 2.
-Move the tensionner mechanism using a wrench and slip out the belt from the alternator pulley.
-Remove it completely. - 3.
+Move the tensionner clockwise using a wrench and slip out the belt from the alternator pulley. - 3.
 Install the new belt.
-Check that the belt seats nicely between the flanges of all the pulleys. - 4.
-Check the tension after few hours of operation.
+Check that the belt seats nicely between the flanges of all the pulleys.